BV-BRC/BV-BRC-Docs/docroot/quick_references/services/metacats.md

 ![Figure 6](../images/metacats_Picture6.png "Figure 6")

-The MSA Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
+The Meta-CATS Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
 These include:

+* **chisqTable.tsv** - a tab separated value file with results for a “Chi-square Goodness” of fit test result: ie: positions that have significant non-random distribution between the specified groups
+* **mcTable.tsv** - a tab separated value file with results for adjusted  p-values for multiple comparisons.
+* **Mafft.log** - an output log file produced by the Mafft aligner.

+## Action buttons
+After selecting one of the output files by clicking it, a set of options becomes available in the vertical green Action Bar on the right side of the table.
+These include:

+* **Hide/Show:** Toggles (hides) the right-hand side Details Pane.
+* **Guide Link:** to the corresponding Quick Reference.
+* **Download:** Downloads the selected item.
+* **View:** Displays the content of the file, typically as plain text or rendered html, depending on filetype.
+* **Delete:** Deletes the file.
+* **Rename:** Allows renaming of the file.
+* **Copy:** Copies the selected items to the clipboard.
-   * **.afa** – the alignment file in fasta format.
+* **Move:** Allows moving of the file to another folder.
-   * **.consensus.fasta** – A consensus sequence, ie: the calculated order of most frequent residues (nucleotide or amino acid) in a sequence alignment.
-   * **.entropy.png** –  a PNG (portable network graphics) image file showing the entropy score plotted against the sequence position.
-   * **.entropy.svg** – a SVG (scalable vector graphics) image file showing the entropy score plotted against the sequence position.
-   * **.snp.tsv** – A tab separated value file allowing users a tabular view of all nucleotide or amino acid variations found within their MSA.

-NEED TO FINISH
+More details are available in the [Action Buttons](../action_buttons.html) user guide.